Evaluating Quality Improvement and Patient Safety Programs

 - Describe and evaluate strengths and weaknesses of designs for testing success of QI/PS interventions

 - Describe operational steps to conducting robust data collection and analysis (quantitative and qualitative)

 - Define and describe remedies for common problems in QI/PS studies

 - Methods of Assessment:

 - 60% Final Paper

 - Special Comments:

-Special comments: This course will be offered for 3 days in the Winter Institute.
-Students are required to complete readings prior to the start of the class.
-Final quality exercise due February 2, 2018.
+This course will be offered remotely with a mix of asynchronous lectures and synchronous zoom sessions.
+Students are required to listen to lectures prior to the start of class.
+Final exam is due by February 5, 2021.